 The Baghdad, Basra railway line was re-opened in 2014 with planes to be a high-speed line, allowing a top speed of 250 km/155 mph with brand new Chinese-built diesel trains with seats for 384 passengers, specially designed for use in Iraq’s hot desert climate, and even on-board diagnostic systems are meant to work in a dusty environment.
 But the speed rarely get´s above 140km/87mph, and most of the ride is on a steady 70km/43mph, so much for high-speed.

 My train back to Baghdad from left Basra dead-on time, at 21.00.
 Impressive, I’m not used to that even back at home in Norway where the trains are always delayed these days.
-So Iraqi Republic Railways Company (IRR), I’m a lot more impressed with you than Norwegian State Railways (NSB).
+So Iraqi Republic Railways Company (IRR), I’m a lot more impressed with you than Norwegian State Railways (NSB) in my own country.

 The quality of the train ride went far beyond my expectation, with almost fully reclining seats and with even a few having working power sockets.